EtskaCoding/How-to-make-Minecraft-Basic-Plugin-in-Eclipse/README.md

 Go to Eclipse IDE
 Right click a project folder
-Select Properties > Java Build Path >  Add External JARs And go our spigot folder and add it
+Select Properties > Java Build Path >  Add External JARs And go our spigot folder and add it.
 Click Apply And Close

 Douple click your project